sass/sass-spec/README.md

     $ ./sass-spec.rb -V 3.4 ...

+### Pending (TODO) tests

+If a test or folder of tests is pending for a particular implementation, you can mark that test as pending for just that implementation.

+    $ ./sass-spec.rb annotate --pending libsass spec/awesome_new_feature/

+Then those tests will be marked as skipped if you run sass-spec and pass the `--impl NAME` option (E.g. in this case `--impl libsass`)

-## Ruby Sass
+## Known Issues

-All tests with scss files named `input.disabled.scss` should be for non-supported tests.

-Ruby 2.1.0 contained a regression that changed the order of some selectors, causing test failures in sass-spec.
+* Ruby 2.1.0 contained a regression that changed the order of some selectors, causing test failures in sass-spec.
 That was fixed in Ruby 2.1.1.
 If you're running sass-spec against a Ruby Sass, please be sure not to use Ruby 2.1.0.

 ## LibSass